Colonial Secretary's papers 1822-1877

 European Exploration

-Some correspondence relates to the exploration of Northern Australia, including a proposal by Benjamin Singleton to explore country between Moreton Bay and the Gulf of Carpentaria, who advised he would meet costs but requested remuneration if successful, as well as Edward John Eyre offering services to undertake expeditions if expenses were met by government.
+Some correspondence relates to Northern Australia exploration, including proposals by Benjamin Singleton to explore between Moreton Bay and the Gulf of Carpentaria at his own cost, and Edward John Eyre offering expeditions if government expenses were covered.

 Regular vessels

-Much of the correspondence relates to cargo and passenger vessels relaying supplies and passengers to and from Moreton Bay, including 'John', 'Edward', Piscator' and 'Shamrock'.
+Correspondence relating to cargo and passenger vessels relaying supplies and passengers to and from Moreton Bay, including the John, Edward, Piscator and Shamrock.

 Refer to the Index for further detail